colabottles/toddl/posts/an-event-apart-boston-2018.md

 So much to soak in after the first half of the first day today, and then after a quick lunch, a surprise (to me, I wasn’t expecting this part) Mike Essl who had designed the website, many moons ago for They Might Be Giants.
 A site I used to visit daily and I loved the look!

-Mike spoke about Cooper Union, the school he attended and all the rich history of people that attended and the things they had contributed to the world was staggering to say the least!
+Mike spoke about Cooper Union, the school he attended and all the rich history of people that attended and the things they had contributed to the world was staggering, to say the least!
 That school has had some rich history and very prolific people walk through their halls, indeed.

 Same Bat-Time!
 Same Bat-Channel!
 His love for Batman and the massive resume Mike has is absolutely stunning and impressive some of the work that he has done or contributed to.